raphigaziano/TIE/doc/source/tutorial.rst

     'Hello, my name is !'

 Well shoot.
-Our tag apparently matched but it got replaced with a blank string instead of our sent data!
+Our tag apparently matched but it got replaced with a blank string instead of our custom data!

 This is because when you call your :py:class:`Template <tie.template.Template>` object to render it, it receives your arguments as a dictionnary